chaoyan1037/direct-2d-3d-image-based-location/README.md

 The original epnp implementation do not have copy constructor or copy assignment function, this will cause error when use OpenMP, so I implement copy constructor and copy assignment.
 So I upload my modified epnp algorithm source files.
+In case you are confused, I will explicitly point out that the epnp assume the right-hand coordinate, and the z-axis is the camera view direction(thus z of camera points is positive) and the x points left, and y points up.

 TODO: